-Indigenous Peoples in Belize, who make up roughly 12% of the population, have a rich history, tracing their lineage from the advanced ancient Mayan civilization, which spanned much of Central America and lasted 2000 years from 1200 BC.
-In the southern district of Belize, Toledo, ancient Mayan cities were built by the Manche Chol Maya people.
-They remained largely unconquered by the Spanish and British in the early colonial era, but were eventually forced out into the highlands of Guatemala.
+They have a rich history, tracing their lineage from the advanced Mayan civilization that spanned much of central America, and lasted for two millennia from 1200 BC.
+In the southern district of the country, Toledo, city settlements were built by the Manche Chol Maya people.
+The inhabitants remained mostly unconquered by the Spanish and British in the early colonial era, but were eventually forced out into the highlands of Guatemala.

-In the late 19th century, two distinct groups of Indigenous Peoples descended from the Manche Chol Maya – the Mopan and Q’eqchi’ – resettled in the largely uninhabited forests of Toledo from their exile in Guatemala.
-Since Belizean independence in 1981, these Mayan peoples have fought for legal recognition of their rights to these lands, but their claim of indigeneity has been contested; a matter complicated by their years in exile.
+In the late 19th century, two distinct groups of Indigenous Peoples, descended from the Manche Chol Maya, the Mopan and Q’eqchi’, resettled in the largely uninhabited forests of Toledo after their exile in Guatemala.
+Since Belizean independence in 1981, these Mayan peoples have fought for legal recognition of their rights to the lands, but their claim has been contested, with the matter complicated by their years in exile.

-The region is now home to an estimated population of 21,000 Q’eqchi and Mopan Maya people, occupying 41 Maya villages in the Toledo District.
+Toledo region is now home to an estimated population of 21,000 Q’eqchi’ and Mopan Maya people, settled in 41 villages.

-In 1999, Maya organisations and leaders created the Maya Leaders Alliance (MLA), to defend their collective rights to their territories.
-Since then, the MLA has enjoyed considerable success, including legal victories against the decision to allow oil exploration within a national park, which also made up part of the Maya’s customary territories.
-This process led to the establishment of a framework to guide the consultation process between economic actors, government and local communities, giving the Maya a voice they had previously lacked.
+In 1999, local organisations and leaders created the Maya Leaders Alliance to defend collective rights to the territories.
+The group has enjoyed considerable success, including legal victories against a permit to allow oil exploration within a national park considered part of Maya customary territories.
+The case led to the establishment of a framework to inform the consultation process between economic actors, the government and local communities, thereby giving the Maya a voice they previously had lacked.

-After several years of legal wrangling, and in a historic victory for the Maya and indigenous people worldwide, the CCJ in April 2015 affirmed Maya rights to their lands and resources based on continuous occupation and use of those lands.
-It was the first land rights victory for Indigenous Peoples in the Caribbean region in a democratic court, and it recognized traditional Maya land rights as equal to Western forms of property ownership.
-In 2016, the Belizean Government set up a Land Rights Commission to facilitate the enactment of the CCJ’s decision.
-Following this unprecedented victory, the MLA was an Equator Prize Winner in 2015.
+In April 2015, after several years of legal wrangling, the court affirmed the right to land and resources based on continuous occupation and use, representing a historic victory for the Maya and Indigenous Peoples worldwide.
+It was the first such legal victory for Indigenous Peoples in the Caribbean region, and recognised traditional Maya land rights to be equal to western forms of property ownership.
+The following year, the Belizean government established a Land Rights Commission to facilitate the enactment of this court decision.

 For a timeline of land and forest rights in Belize, click here.

-To find out about the work of Tenure Facility’s partners in Belize, see below.
+To learn more about the work of the Tenure Facility’s partners in Belize see the project below.